Cold War (1953–1962): Sputnik 1 and Sputnik 2

 On October 4, 1957, the Soviet Union successfully launched the first Earth satellite into space.
 Sputnik 1's official mission was to send back data from space, however the effects of this launch were monumental for both the USSR and the United States.
 For both countries, the launch of Sputnik 1 sparked the start of the Timeline of the Space Race.
 It created a curiosity for space flight and a relatively peaceful competition to the Moon.
 However the initial effects of Sputnik 1 for the United States was not a matter of exploration, but a matter of national security.
 What the USSR proved to the world, and mainly the United States, was that they were capable of launching a missile into space and potentially an ICBM carrying nuclear cargo at the United States.
-The fear of the unknown capability of Sputnik sparked fear in the Americans and many government officials went on record giving their thoughts on the matter.
+The fear of the unknown capability of Sputnik sparked fear in the Americans and a number of government officials went on record giving their thoughts on the matter.
 Senator Jackson of Seattle said the launch of Sputnik "was a devastating blow", and that "[President] Eisenhower should declare a week of shame and danger".
 For the Russians' the launch of Sputnik 1 proved to be a major advantage in the Cold War, because it secured their current leading position in the war, created a retaliation force in the event of a U.S. nuclear strike, and allowed for a competitive advantage in ICBM technology.

 Sputnik 2 launched almost a month later on November 3, 1957, with a mission goal of carrying the first dog, Laika, into Earth orbit.
 This mission, though unsuccessful in the sense that Laika did not survive the mission, further established the USSR's position in the Cold War.
 Not only were the Soviets capable of launching a missile into space, but they could continue to complete successful space launches before the United States could complete one launch.